 Actual leave can be calculated per employee or averaged across all employees based on the past year.
 Accrued leave is calculated per employee based upon accrual rates; however, once this method is selected, the organization cannot revert back to actual hours nor can they claim severance in the facilities costs portion of the billing rate.
 Consult your Grants Compliance Specialist to discuss the best option for your organization.
 Be sure to retain your calculations each time billing rates are updated.

-When calculating billing rates for the next year and there is a rent increase, can the known rent increase amount be included in the overhead costs?
+When calculating billing rates for the next year and there is a rent increase, can the known rent increase amount be included as a facilities cost?

 Yes, known actual costs for the current year can be included in the current year’s billing rate calculations.
 For example, if rent is increasing per a signed lease agreement, the expense can be included in the current year’s billing rate calculations.

-SWCDs may receive dividends related to previous payments for health insurance or MCIT insurance premiums.
-Must these dividends be applied to reduce costs included as overhead in the billing rate calculations?
+Grantees may receive dividends related to previous payments for health insurance, MCIT insurance premiums, etc...
+Must these dividends be applied to reduce costs included as a facilities cost in the billing rate calculations?

 Dividends received are typically an immaterial amount; therefore, there’s no need to reduce the insurance costs included in the billing rate calculations.

 How can a grantee charge a grant for the cost of administrative time spent on things like training, board meetings, staff meetings, planning, or time tracking (general operations)?
 These activities are essential to run an office and administer grants but are not practical to assign to any one grant.